Student Resources, Services, and Groups

 Boston University’s ethnically diverse community includes African American/Black, Latino, Asian American/Pacific Islander, and Native American (ALANA) students at both the graduate and undergraduate levels.

 The School of Social Work actively recruits students of color, and special programs are designed to reach out to interested individuals.
 The School’s curriculum and field practicum opportunities reflect a strong commitment to multicultural issues.
-The ALANA Student Caucus has a faculty advisor and meets throughout the year.
+ALANA students get together occasionally throughout the year.

 All BUSSW students are members of the Student Organization, a student-run organization which serves as a link between social work students and faculty and staff.
 It is an umbrella organization for several student caucuses and is the mechanism through which students are elected to serve on BUSSW committees with faculty and staff.
 In addition, students plan group activities and programs, implement ideas, raise issues, and solve problems.